-Kirkham The ruins of Kirkham Priory are situated on the banks of the river Derwent at Kirkham, North Yorkshire.
+The ruins of Kirkham Priory are situated on the banks of the river Derwent at Kirkham, North Yorkshire.
 The priory was founded in the 1120s and was surrendered in 1539 during the Dissolution of the Monasteries.
 The ruins are now Grade 1 listed and in the care of English Heritage.
+Nunnington

-Nunnington Nunnington Hall is a country house located in the village of Nunnington.
+Nunnington Hall is a country house located in the village of Nunnington.
 The first Nunnington Hall was mentioned in the thirteenth century and has had many different owners.
 The building we see today is a combination of seventeenth and eighteenth-century work.
 The house is now in the care of the National Trust.
+Slingsby

-Slingsby The village of Slingsby was first mentioned in the Domesday Book of 1086.
+The village of Slingsby was first mentioned in the Domesday Book of 1086.
 It is part of the Hovingham manor, which was sold to the fourth Earl of Carlisle, owner of Castle Howard, in 1751 and whose family still hold the title today.

+Newburgh

-Newburgh Newburgh Priory was originally an Augustinian priory.
+Newburgh Priory was originally an Augustinian priory.
 It was founded in 1145 and became a family home following the dissolution of the priory in 1538.
 It passed to George Wombwell, 3rd Baronet and is now the home of the 7th Baronet and his family.
 The house is opened to the public on specific days of the year.
 Hovingham

 Hovingham Hall is a country house in the village of Hovingham.
 It has been the seat of the Worsley family and the childhood home of the Duchess of Kent.
 It was built in the 18th century on a site the Worsleys have occupied since the 16th century.
 The house and gardens are open to the public for a limited time each year but is closed on Sundays.

-History behind the Bedrooms continued..
+Helmsley

-Helmsley Helmsley Castle is a medieval castle situated in the market town of Helmsley.
+Helmsley Castle is a medieval castle situated in the market town of Helmsley.
+In the late 1500s the old hall was converted into a Tudor mansion.
 During the English Civil War the castle was besieged by Sir Thomas Fairfax in 1644.
-It was held for the king for 3 months before it was surrendered to Parliament.
-During this time much of the walls, gates, and the east tower were destroyed.
+It was held for the king for 3 months before it was surrendered to Parliament, who ordered the castle to be slighted and much of the walls, gates, and part of the east tower were destroyed.
 Thomas Brown inherited the castle in 1711, however he commissioned the building of a new country house and left the castle to decay.
 Although still owned by the Feversham family of Duncombe Park, the castle is now in the care of English Heritage.